dvorka/mindforger-repository/memory/mindforger/why-mindforger.md

-# Why MindForger? <!-- Metadata: type: Outline; tags: important; created: 2018-02-23 10:56:27; reads: 22; read: 2018-05-29 11:07:00; revision: 15; modified: 2018-05-29 11:07:00; importance: 0/5; urgency: 0/5; -->
+# Why MindForger? <!-- Metadata: type: Outline; tags: important; created: 2018-02-23 10:56:27; reads: 24; read: 2018-05-29 22:44:37; revision: 19; modified: 2018-05-29 22:44:37; importance: 0/5; urgency: 0/5; -->

 This document describes driving principles and vision for MindForger.

-Are you drowning in information?
-How do you learn?
-Where do you keep your private remarks like ideas, personal plans, gift tips, how-tos, dreams, business vision, finance strategy, auto coaching notes?
-Loads of documents, sketches and remarks spread around the file system, web and Post-it notes?
-Are you able to find then once you create them?
-Do you know how they are mutually related when you read or write them?
+Are you drowning in information, but starving for **knowledge**?
+Where do you keep your **private remarks** like ideas, personal plans, gift tips, how-tos, dreams, business vision, finance strategy, auto  coaching notes?
+Loads of documents, sketches and remarks spread around the file system, cloud, web and Post-it notes?
+Are you affraid of your knowledge **privacy**?
+Are you able to **find** then once you create them?
+Do you know how are they mutually **related** when you read or write them?
 No?

 MindForger is **human mind** inspired **knowledge management tool** which aims to connect the tradition of outline editors with emerging technologies.